 Not all accidents can be made attributable to driver error.
 Rather, the cause of some serious accidents is set in motion by the choices that some drivers make before ever getting on the roadway, including by failing to properly maintain or service their vehicle.

 Drivers are required to exercise reasonable care in maintaining their vehicle, including checking for wear on tires, ensuring that the vehicle’s brakes work, taking warning lights on the dashboard seriously, and bringing vehicles to qualified mechanics for regular maintenance to reduce the chances of causing an accident.
+Any vehicle defects found should be remedied as quickly as possible to prevent potential accidents.

 11. Negligently Entrusting a Vehicle